White-rumped shama: Feeding

 They feed on insects in the wild but in captivity they may be fed on a diet of boiled, dried legumes with egg yolk and raw meat.

 Voice

 The voice of this species is rich and melodious which makes them popular as cage birds in South Asia with the tradition continuing in parts of Southeast Asia.
 It is loud and clear, with a variety of phrases, and often mimics other birds.
 They also make a 'Tck' call in alarm or when foraging.
-One of the first recordings of a bird song that was ever made was of this species.
-This recording was made in 1889 from a captive individual using an Edison wax cylinder by Ludwig Koch in Germany.
+The earliest known recording of bird song was made of an individual of this species in 1889 by Ludwig Koch.
+Then a child, Koch recorded his pet shama using an Edison wax cylinder.

 Distribution and habitat

 They are native across scrub and secondary forests in South and Southeast Asia, but have been introduced to Kauai, Hawaii, in early 1931 from Malaysia (by Alexander Isenberger), and to Oahu in 1940 (by the Hui Manu Society).
 Their popularity as a cage bird has led to many escaped birds establishing themselves.
 They have been introduced to Taiwan where they are considered an invasive species, eating native insect species and showing aggression towards native bird species.

 In Asia, their habitat is dense undergrowth especially in bamboo forests.
 In Hawaii, they are common in valley forests or on the ridges of the southern Koolaus, and tend to nest in undergrowth or low trees of lowland broadleaf forests.